MuhammadNazhimMaulana/manajemen-puskesmas-laravel/README.md

 ./vendor/bin/sail up
 ```

-After this you may see that the app will start and you could visit **localhost/login/admin** for login as admin and you could use the app
+After this you may see that the app will start and you could visit **localhost/login/admin** for login as admin and you could use the app if you don't want to use docker is also okay for the development